 Or are some family secrets best consigned to the past?

-Andy Miller’s Whereof One Cannot Speak seeks answers to these and other questions by following the lives of four generations of one family over a 100-year span.
-Beginning in 1890, the story follows first the life of Letitia, the second of four children born to George, a blacksmith, and his wife Ivy.
+The story then follows the life of Letitia, the second of four children born to George, a blacksmith, and his wife Ivy.

 One day in early August, Ivy heard the raised voices of her two daughters whom she had left with Bertram playing in the vegetable garden outside the scullery door.